cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 such as Prometheus, Grafana, Fluent Bit, as well as extensions in the PostgreSQL engine for the output of error logs directly in JSON format.

-Cloud Native PostgreSQL has been designed to provide everything that is needed to easily integrate with industry-standard and community accepted tools for flexible monitoring and logging.
+CloudNativePG has been designed to provide everything that is needed to easily integrate with industry-standard and community accepted tools for flexible monitoring and logging.